pusher/pusher-websocket-swift/README.md

 There are a number of configuration parameters which can be set for the Pusher client.
 For Swift usage they are:

 - `authMethod (AuthMethod)` - the method you would like the client to use to authenticate subscription requests to channels requiring authentication (see below for more details)
-- `encrypted (Bool)` - whether or not you'd like to use encypted transport or not, default is `true`
+- `useTLS (Bool)` - whether or not you'd like to use TLS encrypted transport or not, default is `true`
 - `autoReconnect (Bool)` - set whether or not you'd like the library to try and autoReconnect upon disconnection
 - `host (PusherHost)` - set a custom value for the host you'd like to connect to, e.g. `PusherHost.host("ws-test.pusher.com")`
 - `port (Int)` - set a custom value for the port that you'd like to connect to